 And when we talk about paid traffic, we’re also going to include paid social traffic.
 Like Google AdWords and SERPs, you can either create optimised social content and cross your fingers that you made all of the right steps to bring traffic to your social media profiles, or you can set aside a daily budget to create ads.
 Ads and promoted content are available across most social media channels, including Pinterest and LinkedIn.

 Generating traffic does not equate to generating conversions, increasing revenue, or boosting ROI.
 Not all traffic is good traffic.
 The average conversion rate for a landing page is 2.35%, after all.
-If you are a local coffee shop in Auckland, thousands and thousands of website visitors from Mexico are not going to help you boost in-store visits.
+If you are a local coffee shop in Singapore, thousands and thousands of website visitors from Mexico are not going to help you boost in-store visits.
 If you are a wholesaler that ships coffee to Mexico, this traffic is going to be slightly more useful.

 There are ways to direct your resources to generating the right traffic to your website and calculating just how valuable this traffic is for your business.